60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Previously unreleased demo recordings from this period (1969-1970) were released on the Kissing Spell label as "The Virgin Prophet".

 The band was signed by Deram Records.
 In December 1971 they recorded their debut album "Swaddling Songs" at Decca Studios in Tollington Park in London with producer David Hitchcock.
-Much has been written about this album in the last few years.
-Suffice it to say that it is a masterpiece, one of the best progressive folk records ever made.

 William Murray did session work for several artists including Sandy Denny and Richard & Linda Thompson.
 In the 80s while working for Virgin Records he and Clodagh Simonds formed a band called The Same who were popular in New York but never recorded.
 While in New York Murray began a successful career as a fashion photographer.
 He died in Ireland in 1998.